 "While demand growth is driven by the Asia-Pacific region - and especially China - supply growth for the international gas trade is dominated by private investment in LNG in Australia and North America," she said, but added that high LNG prices "are threatening to crimp demand as many countries are increasingly unwilling, or unable, to afford these supplies - and that could open the door to coal."

-Chinese President Xi Jinping ac-

-knowledged recently during an energy policy speech that gas is of growing importance to China as the country moves away from its heavy use of coal.
+Chinese President Xi Jinping acknowledged recently during an energy policy speech that gas is of growing importance to China as the country moves away from its heavy use of coal.
 According to Xinhua news agency, Xi said China would step up efforts to explore for and exploit its gas resources and build more pipelines and storage facilities.
 He also said China's unconventional gas potential is a means of improving energy supply stability.
 China's quest to establish long-term gas supplies has led to a number of recent agreements.
 In May, China signed with Russia a 30-year gas purchase agreement reported to be worth \$400 billion for the delivery of 38 bcm/year of Siberian gas via a new pipeline.
 Shipments are to begin in 2018.

 In mid-June, BP and the China National Offshore Oil Corporation (CNOOC) signed a heads of agreement for the supply of 1.5 million tons/year of LNG for a 20-year period beginning in 2019.
-A final deal, reported to be worth \$20 billion, is expected to be signed in the coming to three Canadian companies involved in developing that country's LNG export business
+A final deal, re-ported to be worth \$20 billion, is ex-pected to be signed in the coming months struct three more by 2016.
+Chinese companies have bought in to three Canadian companies involved in developing that country's LNG export business

-China's imports of LNG during 2013 amounted to 18 million tons/year, according to data released by the General Administration of Customs.
-Most contracted deliveries arrive from Qatar, Australia, Malaysia and Indonesia, but spot purchases were made from Algeria, Angola, Egypt, Equatorial Guinea, Holland, Nigeria, Trinidad, South Korea and Yemen.

-Last year China put three new LNG receiving terminals into operation, increasing the country's regasification capacity by 9.2 million tons/year.
-China has 10 LNG terminals and recently announced that it would construct three more by 2016.
-Chinese companies have bought in expertise in the hydraulic fracturing process.
-China has set a target to produce 6.5 bcm of shale gas by 2015.
-Industry experts argue that China could produce 50 bcm/year within five years and 200 bcm, including coalbed mothers within 10 years. methane, within 10 years.
+China's imports of LNG during 2013 amounted to 18 million tons/ year, according to data released by the General Administration of Customs.
+Most contracted deliveries arrive from Qatar, Australia, Malaysia and Indonesia, but spot purchases were made from Algeria, Angola, Egypt, Equatorial Guinea, Holland, Nigeria, expertise in the hydraulic fracturing process.
+China has set a target to pro-duce 6.5 bcm of shale gas by 2015.
+Industry experts argue that China could produce 50 bcm/year within five years and 200 bcm, including coalbed mathema within 10 years methane, within 10 years.